cybae0804/style-guide/naming.md

 - Prefer pluralizing any items to avoid confusion with individual items.
 - Ex. `items` array and `item` entry

+### Sets
+- Prefer appending `Set` at the end.
+There's an argument for just pluralizing this like an array.
+- Ex. `itemSet`

 ### Key value pairs
 - Prefer `[item]By[key]`.
 - Ex. `usersByUuid`